johnsonr84/code-quiz/README.md

 ### Technical Acceptance Criteria: 40%

-* Satisfies all of the above acceptance criteria plus the following:
+* Satisfies all of the above acceptance criteria.

-  * Uses the Moment.js library to work with date and time

 ### Deployment: 32%

-* Application deployed at live URL
+* Application deployed at live URL.

-* Application loads with no errors
+* Application loads with no errors.

-* Application GitHub URL submitted
+* Application GitHub URL submitted.

-* GitHub repo contains application code
+* GitHub repository that contains application code.

 ### Application Quality: 15%

-* Application user experience is intuitive and easy to navigate
+* Application user experience is intuitive and easy to navigate.

-* Application user interface style is clean and polished
+* Application user interface style is clean and polished.

-* Application resembles the mock-up functionality provided in the homework instructions
+* Application resembles the mock-up functionality provided in the homework instructions.

 ### Repository Quality: 13%

-* Repository has a unique name
+* Repository has a unique name.

-* Repository follows best practices for file structure and naming conventions
+* Repository follows best practices for file structure and naming conventions.

 * Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

-* Repository contains multiple descriptive commit messages
+* Repository contains multiple descriptive commit messages.

-* Repository contains quality README file with description, screenshot, and link to deployed application
+* Repository contains quality README file with description, screenshot, and link to deployed application.

 ## Review